 - Recovery and defense tiles are actually invaluable in any of the several missions that start you out with a few units and ask you to survive until your Cool Ship shows up with your proper army.
 The Mazinger Z and Great Mazinger team is routinely subject to this.

 - The game also uses this against you as well.
 One of the final missions in Original Generation 2 had two boss-level characters appear on tiles that gave a 30% restoration to their HP and EN.

-- Super Robot Wars D and J have small battle puzzles that task you with surviving and/or destroying a few enemies within one or two turns.
+- Super Robot Wars Destiny and Judgment have small battle puzzles that task you with surviving and/or destroying a few enemies within one or two turns.
 In many of them, half the puzzle is finding out exactly where you can stand that lets you soak/evade the enemy attacks and counterattack.

 - It should be noted that (at least from the third game onward) flying units aren't always better.
 Flying units won't receive HP and EN bonuses from the aforementioned regen tiles or gain valuable cover, and moving a unit in the air will drain a bit of the unit's energy, while moving along the ground will not.
 And to top it all off, it traditionally costs flying units 5 EN per turn to stay in the air, plus 1 EN per flown square.

 - And then you have space battles, where it typically costs everyone 1 EN to move a square, there are fields of debris, and the occasional terrain with HP/EN regeneration.
 Alpha 3 even includes one space stage with a large -%20 EN (thanks a lot, Buff Clan!).